 What should happen and what does happen are often two different things.
 The truth is many credit providers are not fully aware of their obligations under hardship legislation and therefore the correct information is not always relayed to their clients.

-If a borrower contacted the credit provider and told them they were unable to pay due to financial distress and the credit provider did not offer the correct level of financial assistance, which is common, then there is a genuine argument that the matter should have never been referred to collections and in turn a default or court action recorded.
+If a borrower contacted the credit provider and told them they were unable to pay due to financial distress and the credit provider did not offer the correct level of financial assistance, which is common, then there is a genuine argument that the matter should have never been referred to collections and in turn, a default or court action recorded.
 Frustratingly, defaults are wrongly stamped upon people’s names every day, making it extremely difficult for people to access finance when they need it most.